-Your Guide To Botox Jaw Reduction
+Your Guide To Botox Jaw Reduction in Singapore

 What Is Botox Jaw Reduction?

 A Review Of How Jaw Reduction With Botox Is Done

 - First, the doctor will determine if your square jaw is caused by bulky and overactive jaw muscles or other causes.
 Jaw Reduction with Botox can only be done if it is due to bulky square jaw muscles.
 Botox may not be a solution if your square jaw is due to other reasons such as bone structure or excessive fat in the lower cheeks.

 - Second, once the doctor has determined that your square jaw is caused by bulky jaw muscles, the doctor will mark out a treatment plan where the three heads of the masseter (jaw) muscles overlap.

 - In particular, the doctor will focus the Botox injection at the deep and superficial ends of the muscles where they converge in the jaw bone.
 This maximises the jaw reduction effect with Botox for a sustained jaw and face slimming result.

 - Research has shown that with continued Jaw reduction Botox treatments, not only will the jaw muscles lose its muscle bulk by 60-80%, your squarish bones can also reduce over time.
 This means your results may last longer with each subsequent treatment.

 How Many Botox Units For Jaw Botox Reduction?

 Typically, female patients require at least 20-24 units of Botox per side of the jaw.
 Male patients may require upwards of 30 Botox units per side of the jaw.